shaka-project/shaka-packager/docs/source/build_instructions.md

 #### Linux and Mac

-Shaka Packager uses [CMake](https://cmake.org) as the main build tool, with the Ninja as the recommended generator.
+Shaka Packager uses [CMake](https://cmake.org) as the main build tool, with the Ninja as the recommended generator (outside of Windows).

 ```shell